Semilinear Transformations in Coding Theory: A New Technique in Code-Based Cryptography: Hard problems in coding theory

 The SD problem, proved to be NP-complete by Berlekamp et al. in \cite{inherent1978}, plays a crucial role in both complexity theory and code-based cryptography.
-The NP-completeness implies that the best known algorithm of solving this problem requires exponential time.
-The first example of the SD problem being used in code-based cryptography is the McEliece cryptosystem \cite{mceliece1978public} based on Goppa codes.
-A generalized version of this problem in the rank metric is the rank syndrome decoding problem defined as follows.
+The first instance of the SD problem being used in code-based cryptography is the McEliece cryptosystem \cite{mceliece1978public} based on Goppa codes.
+A rank metric counterpart of this problem is the rank syndrome decoding problem described as follows.